 Wagner College is one of the nation's best institutions at offering its undergrads both outstanding academics and outstanding experiential learning opportunities, according to the Princeton Review.
 The education services company profiles the school in the second edition of its book, “Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom” (Penguin Random House / Princeton Review, May 2, 2017).

 Out of several hundred colleges the Princeton Review considered for this book, the 50 schools that made the cut comprise only about 2 percent of the nation’s approximately 2,600 four-year colleges.
-The selection process factored in data from the company’s surveys of administrators at hundreds of universities between 2013 and 2015 and of 18,000 students attending the schools.
-The Princeton Review also conducted 200 interviews with current faculty, administrators and alumni of schools in making its choices of the final 50 colleges featured in the book.
+The selection process factored in data from the company’s surveys of administrators at hundreds of universities between 2015 and 2017.
+The school selections and narrative profiles drew on feedback from more than 14,000 current students and 232 interviews with current faculty, administrators and alumni of schools in making its choices of the final 50 colleges featured in the book.

 Specifically, the Princeton Review editors weighed information about the colleges’ career center services, internship, externship, cooperative learning and collaborative research opportunities, and student engagement in community service and study abroad programs.

 “Wagner and the other colleges showcased in this book offer superb academics,” said Robert Franek, senior vice president and publisher at the Princeton Review.
 He is author of the book with the staff of the Princeton Review.
 “But what makes them stand out are the programs and services they offer outside the classroom, which offer their students real-world experience, collaborative opportunities with faculty and networking opportunities with alumni, allowing them to graduate with outstanding job opportunities or acceptance to post-graduate studies at first-rate institutions.”